ibomash/LittleMoments/README.md

 ### Shortcuts

 - Add support for shortcut actions to start a meditation without a duration or with a pre-specified duration (App Intents)
+  - [x] Add a basic Intent that can start the timer
+  - [ ] Create a predictable intent

 ### Multi-device